Motifs in the James Bond film series: Humour

 with Bond admitting between kisses that he "always enjoyed studying a new tongue".
 Similarly, Moneypenny called Bond a "cunning linguist" after she interrupted his lesson with his Danish-language teacher.
 Brosnan was not happy with some of the humour in the films, particularly the "stupid one-liners — which I loathed — and I always felt phony doing them".

 The films often include a one-liner, often of a sexual nature, at the dénouement.
 At the close of The Spy Who Loved Me, Roger Moore's final line when caught with a woman, was that he was "Keeping the British end up, Sir!", something that Chapman considered to have "plumbed new depths of banality".
 Similarly, Moonraker closes with a distracted Q answering M's question of "What's he doing?" as they are a live broadcast of Bond having sex in space with "I think he's attempting re-entry, sir"; a line described by Barnes and Hearn as "sheer magnificence".
+Philosopher Rafael Holmberg suggested that the vulgarity of Bond's sexual innuendos contradicting with his stoic, gentlemanly position offers a way to understand Lacanian psychoanalysis.

 The films also contain elements of visual humour: when Jaws is dropped into a shark pool in The Spy Who Loved Me, it is Jaws who bites the shark.
-The following film, Moonraker, sees Bond in a comic chase scene with a gondola that becomes a hovercraft, a continuation that Bond author Raymond Benson considered "so dumb that one wonders at what age group the film was really aimed."
+The following film, Moonraker, sees Bond in a comic chase scene with a gondola that becomes a hovercraft, a continuation that Bond author Raymond Benson considered "so dumb that one wonders at what age group the film was really aimed".
 The music and sound effects are also used for comic effect in the films: the laboratory of Hugo Drax is opened by touchtones that play the tune of Close Encounters of the Third Kind, whilst when Bond and Anya are seen walking across the desert in The Spy Who Loved Me, the theme from Lawrence of Arabia is heard.

 Dénouement

 Protracted attempt to kill Bond

 In most of the films, the main villain often captures Bond and, rather than kill him quickly, attempts a slow and protracted death, from which Bond always escapes.
 This will often also come with a scene of the villain explaining his master plan to Bond.
 Goldfinger chained Bond to a nuclear bomb in the vault, while Alec Trevelyan tied an unconscious Bond to a helicopter that was programmed to fire its own missiles at itself.
 Francisco Scaramanga gave Bond lunch and then proposed a duel in his "fun room", while Hugo Drax trapped Bond beneath the exhaust of a rocket to burn to death.
-This convention within the Bond canon has been lampooned in spoof films, including the Austin Powers series.
+This convention within the Bond canon has been lampooned in spoof films, including the Austin Powers series (e.g "Begin the unnecessarily slow moving dipping mechanism").